Rhotacism: Portuguese and Galician

-In Galician-Portuguese, rhotacism occurred from //l// to //r//, mainly in consonant clusters ending in //l// such as in the words obrigado, "thank you" (originally from "obliged [in honourably serving my Sir]"); praia, "beach"; prato, "plate" or "dish"; branco, "white"; prazer/pracer, "pleasure"; praça/praza, "square".
-Compare Spanish obligado (obliged), playa, plato, blanco, placer, plaza from Latin obligatus, plagia, platus, blancus (Germanic origin), placere (verb), platea.
+In Galician-Portuguese, rhotacism occurred from //l// to //r//, mainly in consonant clusters ending in //l// such as in the words obrigado, "thank you" (originally "obliged"), praia, "beach"; prato, "plate" or "dish", branco, "white", prazer/pracer, "pleasure", praça/praza, "square" from Latin obligatus, plagia, platus, blancus (Germanic origin), placere (verb), platea.
+Compare Spanish obligado (obliged), playa, plato, blanco, placer, plaza.

 In contemporary Brazilian Portuguese, rhotacism of //l// in the syllable coda is characteristic of the Caipira dialect.
 Further rhotacism in the nationwide vernacular includes planta, "plant", as /[ˈpɾɐ̃tɐ]/, lava, "lava", as //ˈlarvɐ// (then homophonous with larva, worm/maggot), lagarto, "lizard", as /[laʁˈɡaʁtu]/ (in dialects with guttural coda r instead of a tap) and advogado, "lawyer", as /[ɐ̞de̞vo̞ʁˈɡadu]/.
 The nonstandard patterns are largely marginalised, and rhotacism is regarded as a sign of speech-language pathology or illiteracy.

 Romanesco Italian

 Rhotacism, in Romanesco, shifts l to r before a consonant, like certain Andalusian dialects of Spanish.
 Thus, Latin altus (tall) is alto in Italian but becomes arto in Romanesco.
 Rhotacism used to happen when l was preceded by a consonant, as in the word ingrese (English), but modern speech has lost that characteristic.

 Another change related to r was the shortening of the geminated rr, which is not rhotacism.
 Italian errore, guerra and marrone "error", "war", "brown" become erore, guera and marone.